 - Saving more on interest charges

 - Paying off debt in a shorter time frame

 - Delayed gratification, it may take longer to pay higher interest debt off first, compared to lower balance debt

 - Potentially losing the motivation to stick with your debt repayment plan

 The best debt repayment plan is one that keeps you motivated and gets your debt paid off once and for all.
-Explore both methods to see which is the ideal fit for your finances in the long term.
+Explore all methods to see which is the ideal fit for your finances in the long term.
 If you’re not interested in managing multiple payments another option is to consolidate your debt to a lower interest product to have one payment.
-However, if you have patience and want to save the most money, the debt avalanche method is your best bet: You'll pay off your debt in the shortest period and save the most in interest charges.
+However, if you have patience and want to save the most money, the debt avalanche method may be your best bet: It may help you pay off your debt in the shortest period and save the most in interest charges.